briidee3/FitbitHUD/README.md

 Other use cases are planned, such as an inset terminal GUI, among other things.

-Also using this as a project to learn some of the fundamentals of working with Javascript.
+Also using this as a project for me to learn some of the fundamentals of working with Javascript.